Make a Joyful Noise

 Choral music is a defining ministry and gift at St. Luke’s Church.
-Our worship is not only enhanced by our beautiful sanctuary, but by our world-renown pipe organ, choirs and four professional section leaders.
+Our worship is not only enhanced by our beautiful sanctuary, but by our world-renown pipe organ, choirs and professional section leaders.
 The adult choir sings each week at our 10 a.m. service, as well as for special services such as Christmas Lessons & Carols, memorial services and high holy days.
+A youth choir is often assembled for holidays and special occasions.

-If you would like to join the choir or have any questions regarding our music program, please contact the Music Director, Steve Repasky.
-Music Office: 415-673-9971 Email: firstname.lastname@example.org
+If you would like to join the choir or have any questions regarding our music program, please contact the Music Director, Steve Repasky at 1-415-673-7499 or email@example.com .

 Our Organ: The Opus #1350